Startup as RL problem

 - Examples:

 - A 1k+ employee company buys a yearly contract.
-For you, the contract size is make-or-break; for them, it's a fraction of one FTE's salary.
-Your champion shifts priorities, moves teams, or leaves.
+For me, the contract size is make-or-break; for them, it's a fraction of one FTE's salary.
+My champion shifts priorities, moves teams, or leaves.
 Procurement forgets or can't be bothered.

 - A company buys for political reasons, e.g., the champion

-- is a buddy from university and wants to help you fundraise
+- is a buddy from university and wants to help me fundraise

 - wants someone to blame if their project turns south